jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

     (vi) a permit under section 35 to possess a pistol or restricted weapon:
     (vii) a permit under section 35AAA to possess a pistol carbine conversion kit:
     (viii) a permit under section 35A to possess a prohibited item:
-    (ix) a certificate of approval for a shooting club under section 38G:
+    (ix) a certificate of approval for a pistol shooting club under section 38G:
-    (x) certification of a shooting range under section 38P:
+    (x) certification of a shooting range under section 38V:
+    (xi) enrolment of a non-pistol shooting club under section 38O:
+    (xii) enrolment of a non-pistol shooting range under section 38XH:
   (b) a decision to issue subject to conditions imposed by a member of the Police, or to revoke, any of the following:
     (i) a dealer’s licence:
     (ii) a permit for the purposes of section 16(1):